bhavykhatri/Operating-System/Assignment2/README.md

   - Whenever child process gets created which is the copy of its parent process that is inherit all the register, file descriptor which are there in parent.
   - Task was to increase the reference count by 1 for every file object.
 For `exit` system call it is just opposite.

+## Things I learnt

+This was a challenging assignment that is why I loved this one the most.
+Challenges always lead to learning new things and this was no different.
+Some of the new skills that I added to my arsenal were

+- Writing test cases and appreciating their importance
+  - It may happen that you added new functionality and then test that were running fine now stopped working.
+Maintaing a folder specifically for test cases can come to a rescue in such situation.

+- Understanding the large code base
+  - Understanding code that was not written by you is very good skill to have.
+Sometimes

 ## References
 Since readme doesn't include inuition of the concepts, please refer to the book OS: Three easy pieces book for understanding system calls in more detail.